APPLIED RESEARCH DISSERTATION - 2023/4

 Prerequisites / Co-requisites

-The applied research dissertation is completed through semester two and the summer period, with bulk of the work on the dissertation being completed during the summer after Semester 2 exam period.
+The applied research dissertation is completed through semesters 1 and 2 and the summer period, with bulk of the work on the dissertation being completed during the summer after Semester 2 exam period.

-Students are advised to arrange their first supervision meeting in Weeks 1 and 2 of Semester 2.
+Students are advised to plan and arrange their supervision meetings in a timely manner.
 A total of up to 4 supervision meetings will be available to students.
 It is the students’ responsibility to take advantage of these meetings.

-Students should submit their project proposal on Week 8 in Semester 2 via SurreyLearn, which is to include clearly established research aims and questions/hypotheses, key arguments of literature review, outline of methodology and participant selection criteria.
+Students will be invited to submit project proposals in Semester 2 via SurreyLearn, containing work in-progress of their dissertations and including clearly established research aims and questions/hypotheses, key arguments of literature review, outline of methodology and participant selection criteria.
 This is a formative assessment and supervisors will provide developmental feedback (written or verbal) to support students’ progress.

 Students are required to have completed ethics review for their projects by the end of Week 13 in Semester 2.
 This includes obtaining approval letter in response to Ethics and Governance Application (EGA) if required.
 After this date, significant changes to research topic or aims will not be supported.

-Supervisors may read one complete draft of the dissertation to provide further formative feedback if it is agreed in advance and submitted at least three weeks prior to the submission deadline.
+Supervisors may read one complete draft of the dissertation to provide further formative feedback if agreed in advance.

 |Assessment type||Unit of assessment||Weighting|